-The International Journal of Nuclear Security announces its student writing competition.
+The International Journal of Nuclear Security announces its annual student writing competition.
 This competition is sponsored by the Institute for Nuclear Security (INS), the Howard Baker Jr. Center for Public Policy, and the Institute for Nuclear Materials Management (INMM) Student Chapter at the University of Tennessee, Knoxville, USA.
 It will be judged by volunteers who are leaders in the field of nuclear security.
-IJNS invites submissions—of 3,000 to 5,000 words—in four broad categories as they relate to nuclear security:
+IJNS invites submissions that are 3,000 to 5,000 words from four broad categories that relate to nuclear security:

 - Policy, Law, and Diplomacy

 Today’s top students in nuclear science, technology, policy, and security are engaging in international and domestic forums and debates, offering fresh perspectives on complex problems.
 The International Journal of Nuclear Security hopes to foster international collaborations and connect aspiring professionals with their international peers and other working professionals.
 This competition, open to students from multiple disciplines and from all parts of the world, recognizes and encourages students to share valuable research and insights.Eligibility

 At the time of submission, authors and co-authors must be enrolled as students in a university or equivalent institute of education.
 Students from any country can participate.
 All work must be original and previously unpublished.
 Manuscripts must conform to competition guidelines on the IJNS website.
 All submissions must include the name and contact information of a supervising professor/instructor associated with the author(s).Recognition, Publication

 The competition has an undergraduate and a graduate division for submissions; each division has four categories, with up to three awards in each category: Distinction, Excellence, and Merit.
 Students may co-author a paper, but all co-authors must be in the same division (undergraduates and graduates will not compete against one another).